How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 Brands investing in GEO now are building an early-mover citation advantage that compounds over time and becomes increasingly expensive for competitors to close.

 The patterns are clear.
 The tactics are specific.
-The only question is whether you'll implement them before your competitors do.
+The only question is whether you will implement them before your competitors do.

-Key takeaway: AI search adoption is accelerating — brands that invest in GEO now build a compounding citation advantage that becomes harder for competitors to close.
+AI search adoption is accelerating, and citation patterns compound.
+Brands that invest in GEO now build a moat that becomes harder for competitors to close — and the 30-day plan in this guide is enough to start moving the needle.

 See what ChatGPT says about your brand